-“With the largest ever population of older adults seeking to age in place—a large majority of them living in metropolitan areas—we all have a stake in improving our cities for this generation and the generations ahead.” – Paul Irving, Chairman of the Milken Institute Center for the Future of Aging.
+“With the largest-ever population of older adults seeking to age in place — a large majority of them living in metropolitan areas — we all have a stake in improving our cities for this generation and the generations ahead.” – Paul Irving, chairman of the Milken Institute Center for the Future of Aging.

 As Baby Boomers age out of the workplace, communities are being looked to more and more to help support their changing needs and provide them with opportunities to give back and maintain a sense of purpose.
-To help identify the best large and small metropolitan areas that are giving aging citizens an optimal quality of life, The Milken Institute released their 2017 Best Cities for Successful Aging report.
+To help identify the best large and small metropolitan areas that are giving aging citizens an optimal quality of life, The Milken Institute released its 2017 Best Cities for Successful Aging report.

 The Milken Institute’s “Best Cities for Successful Aging” report ranks 381 U.S. metros on how well they serve the needs of the nation’s largest-ever population of older adults.
 View the rankings at http://bit.ly/BCSA2017.
 Don’t just retire!
 Age successfully.

 While factors that helped comprise the lists: general livability, health care, wellness, financial security, living arrangements, employment, education, transportation and convenience, perhaps the most important is community engagement and the programs that support it.
 To highlight this, Milken included two new sections to its report for 2017: Initiatives for Innovation and Programs With a Purpose.

 In addition to its list of top cities, Milken’s report highlights Initiatives for Innovation, incentive programs that spur innovators and entrepreneurs of all ages to realize the potential of aging lives.